Opticianry

 Program Overview

 Optical health is a growing field and Opticians are an important part of the optical health team.
 The Opticianry program is designed to provide learners with the skills necessary to succeed as an Optician.
-Graduates are equipped with essential knowledge and skills to fit clients with prescription eyeglasses or contact lenses, assist clients in the selection of eyeglass frames, arrange for the production of eyeglasses or contact lenses and mount lenses in eyeglass frames.
+Graduates are equipped with essential knowledge and skills to fit clients with prescription eyeglasses, assist clients in the selection of eyeglass frames, arrange for the production of eyeglasses and mount lenses in eyeglass frames.

 Duration